RoSh-23/Index-Creator/README.md

     2. *inpt_file_2.txt*: contains the text on which index has to be created.
     3. *output_file_1.txt*: file where the resultant index will be saved.
 ## Example
++ I have run this program on the book *"Software Engineering, 10<sup>th<sup> edition"* written by Ian Somerville.
++ The **text.txt** file in this repository contains the same book in text format.
++ The **terms.txt** file in this repository contains the list of words on which I have created the index.
++ The **opt.txt** file in this repository contains the index which is alphabetically sorted.
++ Some Screenshots: :arrow_heading_down: